rmack005/js-svu/README.md

 js-svu
 ======

-A simple validation utility for javascript
+A simple object validation utility for javascript